Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect

-When the driving frequency is twice the qubit or bosonic mode frequencies $\omega_d = 2\omega = \omega + \Omega$, or in terms of the qubit velocity $v = 2\omega L/\pi$, the \textit{anti-}RWA holds, neglecting the now fast-oscillating rotating terms, leaving the now constant counter-rotating ones and producing the cavity-enhanced Unruh effect.
-In this scenario, the ground state is expected to evolve towards the state with the qubit excited and one photon, in a sort of Rabi oscillation, as we observe in the numerical exploration for the appropriate qubit velocity.
-However, Figure~\ref{x-is-vt-N} shows another feature.
-When all the frequencies of the system (qubit frequency $\Omega$, mode frequency $\omega$ and driving $\omega_d$) are resonant, a non-oscillatory monotonic photon production without qubit dynamics is observed.
-This photon generation is the proposed \textit{microscopic} Dynamic Casimir effect.
-If the system is evolved further in time, the ever increasing number of photons requires a bigger subspace of the Hilbert space to be considered in the simulations.
+The third regime corresponds to the proposed \textit{microscopic} Dynamic Casimir effect.
+We observe a photon generation in the cavity (Figure \ref{x-is-vt-N}) while the qubit remains in its ground state (Figure \ref{x-is-vt-Sz}) for $\Omega=\omega=\omega_d$.
+This non-oscillatory monotonic photon production without qubit excitation occurs when the qubit moves at the speed of light in the medium, $\omega_d/\omega = v/c_n =1$.
+As a final note on the numerical results, if the system is evolved further in time, the increasing number of photons requires a bigger subspace of the Hilbert space to be considered in the simulations.
 See Appendix~\ref{app:numerics} for proof that said subspace was large enough.

-A perturbative approach can be successful to understand why the \textit{microscopic} DCE takes place, very much as it happens with the RWA or the Unruh effect.
-We will not pay much attention to the RWA since the initial state we consider, the ground state, does not evolve in time under this approximation.
-Thus, we focus our attention now to the cavity-enhanced Unruh effect, in which the Hamiltonian, in the Schrödinger picture

-produces the same resonant perturbative corrections than the full Hamiltonian in Eq.~(\ref{eq:H}).
-Thus, it becomes a good approximation to consider the new Hamiltonian instead of the complete one.
-However, in the \textit{microscopic} DCE it is not straightforward to find a simple Hamiltonian that reproduces all the same resonances the Hamiltonian in Eq.~(\ref{eq:H}) would produce under the appropriate qubit velocity, since both rotating and counter-rotating terms oscillate with similar frequency, and thus neither of them can be neglected.
-Nevertheless, the resonances are still a great tool capable of predicting properties of this radiation, only this time they are produced at second order and every other even order.
-To clarify this, let us fix some notation.
-A perturbative expansion of the state in terms of the coupling intensity $g_0$ is
+\paragraph*{Perturbative analysis of the microscopic DCE model.---} A perturbative approach can explain the \textit{microscopic} DCE regime parameters, as it happens with the Unruh effect or the more widely known JC model.
+In order to make clear our discussion let us briefly fix some notation.
+Let the state be written as a power series on the coupling: